TruebitProtocol/truebit-eth/README.md

 ```bash
 clef attest 6441d5def6ec7ebe4ade8a9cf5d74f81088efaef314d8c4bda91221d02a9d976
 ```
 This will allow Clef to sign all transactions automatically.
 Task Submitters, Solvers, and Verifiers must sign multiple transactions for each task, and you may find it inconvenient to sign each one manually.
 For security, all connections to Truebit OS are by default IPC, hence only your local machine can sign your transactions.
 If you wish to [modify](https://geth.ethereum.org/docs/clef/rules) the automatic signing script, go to `/root/.clef/ruleset.js`, compute its `sha256sum` hash, and then call `clef attest` again with your new hash.
 By default, clef will log its activities in a file called `audit.log`.
+If you used the `docker run ...` command [above](#Start-container), you'll find your master seed file on your local computer in a folder called `~/truebit-docker/docker-clef`.

 You may check your existing accounts in Geth's console using `personal.listWallets`, in Truebit OS using [`accounts -r`](#Purchasing-staking-and-retiring-TRU-tokens), or at the main Docker command prompt using `geth --goerli account list` (sans `--goerli` for mainnet).

 ### New accounts

-First, create a new account for Görli testnet.
+Repeat the following steps for each new account you wish to create.
+First, make a new private key for Görli testnet.
 ```bash
 clef newaccount --keystore ~/.ethereum/goerli/keystore
 ```